Vispark-in/vision-ai/README.md

 [Explore API](https://lab.vispark.in)

+---

-_The age of generic AI is a dead end.
+The age of generic AI is a dead end.
 It is a loud room where everyone is shouting and no one is listening.
 We have left that room.

 The age of personal, perceptive, and truthful intelligence has begun.
 We have built it.
-It is here._
+It is here.